Painadath/PyEncrypter/README.md

 *tested in python3.6 on linux

-will use (.key) format to generate and use keys
+Now added a Extra feature

-if you found any bugs report it in the issue page
+*You can generate and load PyEncrypter keys(.key)

-if you have any designing ideas open a issue for it or contact me on samuelpainadath@gmail.com
+*and Encrypt and decrypt with it

-Currently the setup.py is not supported for windows and Mac Command line version of this project is in the commandline folder This was a simple project for learning python3
+If you found any bug kindly report it in issue page Currently the setup.py is not supported for windows and Mac Command line version of this project is in the commandline folder This was a simple project for learning python3